 - Great view points and picnic sites

 - Prolific birdlife

 While the Arusha National Park doesn't have the Big Five except for buffalo, it offers visitors spectacular scenery and sightings of a wide range of animals including monkey, giraffe, zebra and the sweetest antelopes on earth, the dik-dik.
 Add to that commanding views of Mount Meru, and Kilimanjaro on a clear day, it's the perfect place to start your African safari.

 In its many forested areas, it may be more difficult to spot wildlife, so be sure to keep your eyes peeled!

 Arusha National Park includes Tanzania's second-highest mountain, Mount Meru, with its rugged peaks and wooded foothills.
 Buffalo and giraffe can be seen here and, if you're very lucky, the elusive leopard.

 The main gate to the park opens into magical montane rain forest.
-This emerald area is playground to a wide range of monkeys that you may not see anywhere else, including the black-and-white colobus and blue monkey.
-Look out, too, in the shadows beneath the trees for tiny duikers and dikdiks.
+This emerald area is a playground to a wide range of monkey that you may not see anywhere else, including the black-and-white Colobus and blue monkey.
+Look out, too, in the shadows beneath the trees for tiny duiker and dik-dik.

-An old volcano in the east of the park, Ngurdoto Crater stretches 3 km across and has steep sides and grassland and marsh in its ‘bowl’.
-There are a number of great viewpoints around its rim where you can stop to see the warthog and buffalo grazing (and wallowing) below.
+An old volcano in the east of the park, Ngurdoto Crater stretches 3 km across and has steep sides and grassland and marsh in its bowl.
+There are a number of great viewpoints around its rim where you can stop to watch the warthog and buffalo grazing and wallowing below.

-Seven alkaline lakes are found in the north east of the park, each a different, brilliant colour, due to the algae that grow in them.
-Many water birds live here including, depending on the time of year, flocks of flamboyantly-pink flamingos.
+Seven alkaline lakes are found in the northeast of the park, each a different, brilliant colour, due to the algae that grow in them.
+Many water birds live there including, depending on the time of year, flocks of flamboyantly-pink flamingo.